HasChad/macroquad-freedom-camera2d/README.md

 **Mouse Wheel Up/Down:** Zoom in/out
 **Left Click Hold and Move:** Move camera
+**Space:** Reset camera position and zoom

 ![](about/macro-camera-preview.gif)

 Only two variable in initialization ``camera, zoomer`` and one function in game loop ``camera_fixer(&mut camera, &mut zoomer)`` with ~30 lines of code is all it needs to work.

 **World center is on the center of the window by default unlike world center on top left corner.**
 ![](about/world-preview.png)